aws/s2n-tls/codebuild/README.md

 The `spec/buildspec_omnibus_batch.yml` contains a complete list of all CodeBuild jobs.
 In the future, this will replace the individual jobs created by the create_project.py script.

 The broken out batch jobs: fuzz, integration and general, are created with the script create_batch.sh, which uses jq to parse out the jobs by title.

-### Notes on moving from Travis-ci

-- Install_clang from Travis is using google chromium clang commit from 2017- which requires python2.7 (EOL); updated for CodeBuild.
-- CodeBuild's environment is more restrictive than Travis- these jobs require elevated privilege to function.
-- Warning message from the fuzzer about test speed appear in CodeBuild output, but not in Travis-CI with the same test (See comments on AWS forums about a difference in ANSI TERM support); this also affects colorized output.
-- macOS/OSX platform files were not copied because CodeBuild does not support macOS builds.

 ### Querying CodeBuild projects